 Our logo combines a bee with a doughnut.
 Here’s why.

-The bee logo was designed by Marc Roberts.
 To us the bee suggests,

 ❃ Sociability: conviviality and co-operative, collective